UXARRAY/uxarray/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, creators, stewards, and maintainers (participants), of UXarray pledge to make participation in our software, system or hardware project and community a safe, healthy, open, productive, welcoming, diverse, inclusive, and harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation, as well as any other characteristic protected under applicable US federal or state law.
+We, as members, contributors, creators, stewards, and maintainers, i.e. all the participants, of UXarray pledge to make participation in our software, system or hardware project and community a safe, healthy, open, productive, welcoming, diverse, inclusive, and harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation, as well as any other characteristic protected under applicable US federal or state law.

 All participants are required to abide by this Code of Conduct.

 ## Our Standards

-Examples of behaviors that contribute to a positive environment for our community include:
+Examples of behaviors that contribute to a positive environment for our community
+include:

 - Demonstrating empathy and kindness toward other people
 - Being considerate and respectful of and collaborative with differing opinions,